next-theme/hexo-theme-next/.github/CONTRIBUTING.md

 - `Discussion`: An issue / pull request that needs to be discussed
 - `Improvement`: An issue that needs improvement or a pull request that improves NexT
 - `Performance`: An issue / pull request that improves the performance
-- `Hexo`: An issue / pull request related to Hexo or Hexo plugins
-- `Template Engine`: An issue / pull request related to template engine
+- `Layout`: An issue / pull request related to template engine
 - `CSS`: An issue / pull request related to CSS
 - `Fonts`: An issue / pull request related to fonts
 - `PJAX`: An issue / pull request related to PJAX